International Insulin Foundation

 In which countries will the IIF work?

 The Pilot of the RAPIA has been carried out in Mozambique.
 A second implementation of the RAPIA has been carried out in Zambia and the third implementation in sub-Saharan Africa was carried out in Mali.
 These implementations have been funded by the Diabetes Foundation and WHO.
 In collaboration with Handicap International the IIF carried out the first implementation of the RAPIA in Latin America in Nicaragua in 2007.
-With the support of the International Diabetes Federation the IIF is carrying out the RAPIA in July-September 2008.
+With the support of the International Diabetes Federation the IIF carried out RAPIAs in Vietnam and Kyrgyzstan.

 Why focus on diabetes in the developing world, when there are other more pressing medical and social needs in these countries?